 This web page shows only a small excerpt of our Carlyle research.
 Another 152 words (11 lines of text) covering the years 1500, 1795, 1881, 1551, 1593, 1629, 1664, 1622, 1680, 1691, 1682 and are included under the topic Early Carlyle History in all our PDF Extended History products and printed products wherever possible.

 Prior to the first dictionaries, scribes spelled words according to sound.
 This, and the fact that Scottish names were repeatedly translated from Gaelic to English and back, contributed to the enormous number of spelling variations in Scottish names.
 Carlyle has been spelled Carlisle, Carlysle, Carleill, Carlyle, Carlile, Carliell and many more.

 Some of the Carlyle family moved to Ireland, but this topic is not covered in this excerpt.
-Another 265 words(19 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 In such difficult times, the difficulties of raising the money to cross the Atlantic to North America did not seem so large compared to the problems of keeping a family together in Scotland.
 It was a journey well worth the cost, since it was rewarded with land and freedom the Scots could not find at home.
 The American War of Independence solidified that freedom, and many of those settlers went on to play important parts in the forging of a great nation.
 Among them: